KazanovLab/RNAsselem/README.md

 r.save_stat("/path/to/ctwuss/file","/path/to/output/file")
 ```

-Content of the file with saved statistics:
+Content of the file with the saved statistics:

 |Structural element|Count|Mean_length|Median_length|Std_length|Total_length|
 |------------------|-----|-----------|-------------|----------|------------|